Meeting Agendas and Minutes

 VIII.
 Business Items

-- Discussion and action on installing cameras and/or gate at the City gravel site.
+- Discussion and action on installing new fencing on the front of the new Sludge Thickener project site.

-- Discussion and action to approve a temporary “Class B” Picnic License for St. Paul’s Catholic Church on September 23rd & September 24th, 2017 at 1222 Main Street.
+- Discussion and action to approve a temporary “Class B” Picnic License for the St. Paul’s Catholic Church on November 9, 2017, at 1210 Main Street.

 Regular Meeting of the Common Council